Manipal for the Traveller

 HOODE HANGING BRIDGE

-Also, worth visiting is the little island on the other end of the bridge – where you get arguably the best coconut water in Manipal
+Also, worth visiting is the little island on the other end of the bridge where you arguably get the best coconut water in Manipal.

-Just like the Hanging Bridge, Agumbe is another must visit for cycling enthusiasts.
+Just like the Hanging Bridge, Agumbe is another must-visit for cycling enthusiasts.
 Located at 830 meters above sea-level and overlooking the Arabian Sea, the 45-km ride to Agumbe is a feast for the eyes with lush green forests on either side for most of the journey.
 This route, dotted with numerous waterfalls provides a breathtaking vista of the beauty of nature.
 The ride is made a lot more exciting by the lion-tailed macaques which keep popping up.
 For the more adventurous at heart, the nearby Sita river also offers rafting facilities.

 The path to Bandaje falls from Valambra goes through thick evergreen forest ending in grasslands.
 Locally these falls are called the Bandaje Arbi, where Arbi means ‘waterfall’ in Tulu.
 The name is shortened to Arbi Falls to promote tourism.